ritish-behera/VSD-PhysicalDesign/README.md

 Tool Used : OpenLANE Flow

-PDK Used : SKyWater 130nm openPDK
+PDK Used : SkyWater 130nm openPDK

 Date : 22nd May 2024